pbberlin/tools/os/fsi/readme.md

 from [Steve Francia](https://twitter.com/spf13)'s afero:
 Afero can be found [here](https:github.com/spf13/afero).

-I had three cases in mind:
+I had these ideas in mind:

+- Content management systems on app engine.<br>
+Combining any apps with static pages and static HTML UI wrappers.

-- Http services on app engine, who manage static resources.
+- Any HTTP services on app engine, managing static resources.

-- Image repositories on app engine.

-- Content management systems.
+There is a similar effort going on by [rainycape](https://github.com/rainycape/vfs).

 Deployments can be made to local machines.
 Files are editable with all editors.